 # Filters which records need to will be deleted. # Example deleting records with COLUMN greather than 100: $ psql -c "DELETE FROM [TABLE_NAME] where [COLUMN] > 100"

-If you want to delete all data from a table
+If you want to delete all rows from a Postgres table,

 truncate is the way to go.
 Performs much faster than